 Written byVain Rowe

-Summary: Want to have full read-write access to your Microsoft NTFS-formatted drives for free on macOS Monterey/Big Sur?
-This post will introduce a free NTFS for Mac called NTFS-3G and its best alternative called iBoysoft NTFS for Mac.
+Summary: Want to have full read-write access to your Microsoft NTFS-formatted drives for free on macOS Ventura/Monterey/Big Sur?
+This post from iBoysoft will introduce to you a free NTFS for Mac called NTFS-3G and the best NTFS-3G Mac alternative -- iBoysoft NTFS for Mac.

 Table of Contents:

-- 1. Does free NTFS-3G support macOS Monterey/Big Sur?
+- 1. Does free NTFS-3G support macOS Ventura/Monterey/Big Sur?

-- 2. Is there any NTFS-3G for macOS Monterey/Big Sur alternatives?
+- 2. Is there any NTFS-3G for macOS Ventura/Monterey/Big Sur alternatives?

 No. NTFS-3G is an open-source and cross-platform NTFS driver.
 But for macOS, it's only compatible with macOS 10.12 Sierra and earlier.

-The possible reason may be due to its developer - Tuxera, the same maker of the well-known Tuxera NTFS for Mac.
+The possible reason originates from its developer - Tuxera, the same maker of the well-known Tuxera NTFS for Mac.
 The developer has put most of their time and effort into the paid edition, so it's very likely that they won't continue to upgrade NTFS-3G for macOS Catalina or later versions of macOS.

-Is there any NTFS-3G for macOS Monterey/Big Sur alternatives?
+Is there any NTFS-3G for macOS Ventura/Monterey/Big Sur alternatives?

 Moreover, any external drives including SD cards, external hard drives, USB flash drives, etc. formatted with other file systems (except for APFS) can be reformatted to NTFS on Mac with iBoysoft NTFS for Mac.